stakater-archive/StakaterCloudDocs-Archived/content/sre/code-quality/sonarqube-upgrade.md

 ![upgrade-database](./images/upgrade-database.png).

-- After selecting the Upgrade option, it takes some time and after that sonarqube window appears.
+- After selecting the Upgrade option, it takes some time and after that sonarqube will be updated and sonarqube window appears.